filecoin-project/go-fil-markets/README.md

 * The [Storage Market Module design doc](https://docs.google.com/document/d/1FfMUpW8vanR9FrXsybxBBbba7DzeyuCIN2uAXgE7J8U) is a more specific overview of these component implementations

 ## Usage

+**Requires go 1.13**

+Install the module in your package or app with `go get "github.com/filecoin-project/go-fil-markets/filmarkets"`

 TODO

 ## Contributing